matthewcpaul/typeahead/README.md

 # Typeahead
 A humble attempt at helping myself and others stay ahead of the pack when it comes to typography on the web.
-I'm collecting resources on front-end design and typography in hopes to make the internet a more beatuiful and legible place.
+I'm collecting resources on front-end design and typography in hopes to make the internet a more beautiful and legible place.